AvaPL/avapl.github.io/_posts/2025-03-31-why-you-dont-need-refined-types-in-production.md

 media_subpath: /assets/img/2025-03-31-why-you-dont-need-refined-types-in-production/
 ---

-[//]: # (TODO: Change "you" to "we")

 Scala’s ecosystem is full of examples that prove just how powerful its type system really is.
-You can, for instance, [implement the WHILE programming language using only types](https://scastie.scala-lang.org/IbyH3g4qQladbPe9rcGGzg) or even
+We can, for instance, [implement the WHILE programming language using only types](https://scastie.scala-lang.org/IbyH3g4qQladbPe9rcGGzg) or even
 [model an entire domain purely with types](https://medium.com/virtuslab/data-modeling-in-scala-3-but-i-only-use-types-b6f11ead4c28).